JKinsella04/stunning-telegram/_sources/12-Jan-week-3.md

 ```

 ## Robot Release 2.0
 - Today is the last entry before the February 5th PSA competition so below here we will explain everything we are bringing to the tournament.
+To get a full view of the code we are bringing to the tournament you can visit our github repo [here.](https://github.com/PSASchool/9447H-TippingPoint)
 > Since this is a turning point in our season with the new robot we are marking this as our 2.0 release.

 ```{figure} ././_images/january/robotSide.PNG